11ty/eleventy-plugin-rss/README.md

 # eleventy-plugin-rss

-A pack of [Eleventy](https://github.com/11ty/eleventy) filters for generating Atom and JSON feeds using the Nunjucks templating engine.
+A pack of [Eleventy](https://github.com/11ty/eleventy) filters for generating Atom, JSON and RSS feeds using the Nunjucks templating engine.

-_Note: the plugin is called RSS but does not technically include an example of an RSS feed.
-Generally feed readers that support RSS also support Atom.
-If you’d like to contribute an example, a pull request would be welcome!_

-See `sample/feed.njk` for an example Atom feed template or `sample/feed.json` for an example JSON feed template.
+See `sample/feed.njk` for an example Atom feed template, `sample/feed.json` for an example JSON feed template, or `sample/feed-rss.njk` for an example JSON feed template.

 ## [The full `eleventy-plugin-rss` documentation is on 11ty.dev](https://www.11ty.dev/docs/plugins/rss/).